 Lemon Brined Roasted Chicken

-with Manchego Polenta & Salsa Verde
+Manchego Polenta and Salsa Verde

 Brine the Chicken

-- Add the chicken to the brine and refrigerate for at least 12 hours.
-Remove the chicken from the brine and pat dry.
-Place on a baking tray and refrigerate, uncovered, for at least 18 hours.
-The air circulation within the refrigerator will help to dry out the skin which results in a crispier texture.
+- Remove the chicken from the brine and pat dry.
+Place on a baking tray and refrigerate, uncovered, for at least 12 Hours (this will help to dry out the skin, resulting in a crispy texture.)

 Roast the Chicken

 - Preheat the oven to 425°F. Whisk the oil, lemon zest, chili flakes, fennel seed, and black pepper in a bowl.

 - Place the chicken in a roasting pan and rub some of the oil over the skin.